Tsabo/ClipMate/Source/docs/migration-plan.md

 ## Default Data Seeding

 After migration, `DefaultDataSeeder` will run and create:
-- 5 root collections (InBox, Safe, Overflow, Samples, Virtual)
+- 5 root collections (Inbox, Safe, Overflow, Samples, Virtual)
 - 8 virtual collections (Today, This Week, This Month, Everything, etc.)

 All with **exact ClipMate 7.5 GUIDs** for compatibility.